eternakk/eternia/.github/codeql/README.md

 If you see the error "Code scanning is not enabled for this repository", you need to follow the steps above to enable it in the repository settings.
 This is a GitHub-specific setting that cannot be enabled through code alone.

+The workflow files have been configured with `continue-on-error: true` for the CodeQL analysis steps, which means that the workflows will not fail completely when code scanning is not enabled.
+This allows other security scanning steps to complete successfully even if CodeQL scanning is not enabled.

 For more information about CodeQL, see the [GitHub documentation](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning-with-codeql).